dimslaev/ai-chat/README.md

 #### ▸ Agent mode with MCP tools

-Connect to [vscode-mcp-server](https://github.com/anthropics/vscode-mcp-server) for tool access: file read/write, terminal execution, codebase search.
+Connect to vscode-mcp-server and check the ⚡︎ button to enable tools.
 Configure which tools are enabled per provider/model config.

 **Tools will never read your env vars or sensitive files (see `mcp/safety.ts`).**